 Rooster Symbolism: Interpretations That May Ruffle Your Feathers

-Regarded by most as nature’s morning wake-up call, the rooster’s close relevance to sunshine has long associated it with time and punctuality.
-From the symbolic fanning out of its feathers to the distinct thumping sound created as it flaps its wings, this highly sociable bird can teach us tons about life if only we took the time to scratch and dig a little deeper.
-Known to be flamboyant and a tad excessive in confidence, this bird of bright combs and a dangling double chin can help us achieve enlightenment, making it all the more interesting to peck around and learn about the rooster symbolism.
+From the symbolic fanning out of its feathers to the distinct thumping sound created as it flaps its wings, this highly sociable bird can teach us tons about life if only we take the time to scratch and dig a little deeper.
+Known to be flamboyant and excessive in confidence, this bird of bright combs and a dangling double chin can help us achieve enlightenment, making it all the more interesting to peck around and learn about the rooster symbolism.

 Symbolic Meaning Of The Rooster